walter-a-jablonowski/ShelfSurfer/README.md

 See the ~5 items that you need to get where you stand.
 Much faster than running back and forth while doing groceries or scrolling through a long list multiple times.

+This is the AI powered new version of an older tool.
+Suggestions for how to replace the Alexa API?

 LICENSE
 ----------------------------------------------------------